john-stam/Spoon-Knife/README.md

 ```
 ## Database

-Europass editor is currently using an SQL Server database.
+Europass editor is currently using a Microsoft SQL Server database.
 Create a new database called `ewa_prod` and a database user and then run the script that can be found in the statistics module to create the database structure
 (path to script: europass-editors/statistics/src/main/resources/sql/ewa_prod_creation.sql).